-- > January 2010 to November 2011: Chief Executive Officer of Assurance & Banque France - > September 2008 to December 2010: Chief Executive Officer of Assurance France in charge of insurance and services to individuals, businesses and local communities and the Gan Assurances profit centre - > November 2006 to September 2008: General Manager of Individual Insurance and Services, in charge of the private, farming and professional markets - > March 2005 to October 2006: General Manager of Personal Insurance at Groupama SA - > November 2003 to February 2005: Auditing Manager overseeing Group Actuarial Affairs at Groupama SA - > April 1999 to October 2003: Head of Insurance at Groupama Grand Est - > September 1995 to March 1999: Head of Resources at Groupama Grand Est - > December 1990 to August 1995: Groupama Assurance Internationale: head of the Logistics and Organisation Department in charge of legal and technical due diligence in M&A transactions - > April 1988 to December 1990: Insurance commissioner/auditor in the Insurance Department of the Ministry of Economy and Finance - > September 1987 to April 1988: temporary transfer to serve as Finance Inspector at the Office of the Inspector General of Finance Graduated from the École Polytechnique in July 1985.
+- January 2010 to November 2011: Chief Executive Officer of Assurance & Banque France - September 2008 to December 2010: Chief Executive Officer of Assurance France in charge of insurance and services to individuals, businesses and local communities and the Gan Assurances profit centre - November 2006 to September 2008: General Manager of Individual Insurance and Services, in charge of the private, farming and professional markets - March 2005 to October 2006: General Manager of Personal Insurance at Groupama SA - November 2003 to February 2005: Auditing Manager overseeing Group Actuarial Affairs at Groupama SA - > April 1999 to October 2003: Head of Insurance at Groupama Grand Est - > September 1995 to March 1999: Head of Resources at Groupama Grand Est - December 1990 to August 1995: Groupama Assurance Internationale: head of the Logistics and Organisation Department in charge of legal and technical due diligence in M&A transactions - > April 1988 to December 1990: Insurance commissioner/auditor in the Insurance Department of the Ministry of Economy and Finance - > September 1987 to April 1988: temporary transfer to serve as Finance Inspector at the Office of the Inspector General of Finance Graduated from the École Polytechnique in July 1985.

 Graduated from the Institut d'Études Politiques de Paris in July 1987 (Economics/Finance Division - majoring in finance and tax affairs).
 Certified member of the Institut des Actuaires Français.

-Served within the Group in France Groupama Holding > Non-director Chief Executive Officer Since 26 October 2011 Groupama Holding 2 > Non-director Chief Executive Officer Since 14 December 2012 Served outside the Group in France La Banque Postale Assurances IARD > Vice-Chairman of the Board of Directors Since 08 December 2011 Director Since 10 December 2009 Fonds Stratégique de Participations > Permanent representative of Groupama SA, director Since 21 September 2015 Offices held from 2011 to 2015 no longer held by Mr Martel

-Chairman of the Board of Directors (end of term 21 March 2012) Non-director Chief Executive Officer (end of term 9 January 2012) Permanent representative of Groupama SA, director (end of term 13 October 2011) then Vice-Chairman of the Board of Directors (end of term 9 February 2012) Non-director Chief Executive Officer (from 26 September to 28 November 2012) Non-director Chief Executive Officer (from 26 October 2011 to 19 September 2012) Manager (end of term 12 June 2013) ance Director (end of term 20 December 2011) Director (end of term 30 August 2013)
+Current offices held Served within the Group in France Groupama Holding Non-director Chief Executive Officer Since 26 October 2011 Groupama Holding 2 Non-director Chief Executive Officer Since 14 December 2012 Served outside the Group in France La Banque Postale Assurances IARD > Vice-Chairman of the Board of Directors Since 08 December 2011 ) Director Since 10 December 2009 Fonds Stratégique de Participations > Permanent representative of Groupama SA, director Since 21 September 2015 Offices held from 2011 to 2015 no · · Offices held from 2011 to 2015 no Served within the Group in France ch 2012) Offices held from 2011 to 2015 no longer held by Mr Martel , Offices held from 2011 to 2015 no Served within the Group in France Amaline Assurances longer held by Mr Martel Chairman of the Board of Directors (end of term 21 Marc ary 2012) nd of term 13 October 2011) then Offices held from 2011 to 2015 no Served within the Group in France Amaline Assurances Gan Patrimoine Chairman of the Board of Directors (end of term 21 Marc Non-director Chief Executive Officer (end of term 9 Janu Permanent representative of Groupama SA, director (end) ary 2012) nd of term 13 October 2011) then February 2012) Offices held from 2011 to 2015 no Served within the Group in France Amaline Assurances Gan Patrimoine Groupama Banque Chairman of the Board of Directors (end of term 21 Marc Non-director Chief Executive Officer (end of term 9 Janu Permanent representative of Groupama SA, director (er Vice-Chairman of the Board of Directors (end of term 9 F ary 2012) nd of term 13 October 2011) then February 2012) r to 28 November 2012)

+Director (end of term 20 December 2011)

+Director (end of term 30 August 2013)

+Société Générale

-\ Listed company.
+Listed company.